parsariyahi/prsmsp/docs/index.rst

 How to support this project?
 ============================
 For getting a real test of each panel we need a subscription for each sms provider, if you have a subscription of any panel and you think its good for this project to have it, please contact me.
-Another way to support this project is to contribute in any way (development, documentation, etc.).
+Another way to support this project is to contribute in project(development, documentation, etc.) for this please read github issues or open one and share your ideas.

 How to contact me